jrask/hadoop-lab/README.txt

  ulysses.txt	73

-Execute: bin/hadoop jar ¤{path.to}/hadoop-lab-1.0-SNAPSHOT.jar com.jayway.hadoop.demo.RowCounter /user/hduser/gutenberg /user/hduser/¤{you}/gutenberg-out
+Execute: bin/hadoop jar ¤{path.to}/hadoop-lab-1.0-SNAPSHOT.jar com.jayway.hadoop.demo.RowCounter /user/hduser/gutenberg /user/hduser/¤{you}/lab1-out

-NOTE: You cannot use the same result directory twice, remove it or use a new directory.
+NOTE: You cannot use the same result directory twice, remove it or use a new directory with i.e a number appended to dirname

 1.b) Extra assignment: Write a program that counts the occurrence of each word in the files.